wryandginger/esphome_zigbee_projects/README.md

 * [(Mouser) M5Stack Grove Cable](https://www.mouser.com/ProductDetail/M5Stack/A034-D?qs=81r%252BiQLm7BQIX3ZPS9TpAA%3D%3D)  ~$2 before tax, shipping, and tariffs of about 25 cents.

+Because this is a waterproof LED string, you can put these in a damp location IF your module stays well protected from the elements.
+I'm testing this outdoors in a waterproof electrical box.

 # For m5stackc6-bme280-zb.yaml:

 * [(Mouser) M5NanoC6](https://www.mouser.com/ProductDetail/M5Stack/C125?qs=jRuttqqUwMQ%2FdHvdW%2FFIaw%3D%3D) ~$6 before tax, shipping, and tariffs of about 50 cents.

 * [(Amazon) BME280](https://www.amazon.com/Pre-Soldered-Atmospheric-Temperature-GY-BME280-3-3-MicroControllers/dp/B0BQFV883T) ~$12 before tax and shipping.
   (Don't buy this.
 I'm just using leftover parts from an older project.
 You should just buy a M5stack BME688 module at Mouser.)

 * [(Mouser) M5Stack Grove Cable](https://www.mouser.com/ProductDetail/M5Stack/A034-D?qs=81r%252BiQLm7BQIX3ZPS9TpAA%3D%3D)  ~$2 before tax, shipping, and tariffs of about 25 cents.

+This produces a Temperature, Humidity, and Pressure sensor.
+Use this for the example code, but like I said there are better sensors out there than the BME 280, I think.
+My next project is to buy a different C6 module and make Particulate Matter and CO2 sensors, stay tuned.

 # Install Instructions